pixelmund/svelte-kit-cookie-session/README.md

 }
 ```

-### Refreshing the Session with new Data but keep the expiration date
+### Refresh the session with the same data but renew the expiration date.

 > src/routes/refresh.ts